ashutosh-2002/SolveIt/README.md

 2. Sign In
 3. Change Name
 4. Change Password
+5. See previous scores
-5. Submit Answer
+6. Submit Answer
-6. Skip Question
+7. Skip Question
-7. Log Out
+8. Log Out

 Functionalities of admin ->
 1. Sign In